CloudSurgeon/self_enroller/README.md

 7. [License](#license)

 ## <a id="description"></a>Description
 This script/binary will wait for an engine to be ready, and then add the host to the engine.
 Intended to be embedded in images so they can self-enroll on boot.
+Just create a job that executes this upon boot.
+(I user an @reboot conjob as the program gracefully exits if the environment already exists).

 Currently only works for UnixHost with passwordless SSH.

 ## <a id="options"></a>Options for the script
-type Options struct {
 	DDPName            string               `short:"e" long:"ddp_hostname" env:"DELPHIX_DDP_HOSTNAME" description:"The hostname or IP address of the Delphix Dynamic Data Platform" required:"true"`
 	UserName           string               `short:"u" long:"username" env:"DELPHIX_USER" description:"The username used to authenticate to the Delphix Engine" required:"true"`
 	Password           string               `short:"p" long:"password" env:"DELPHIX_PASS" description:"The password used to authenticate to the Delphix Engine" required:"true"`